futurice/android-best-practices/README.md

 You can use Eclipse if you wish, but you need to configure it, since it expects the old project structure and Ant for building.
 You can even use a plain text editor like Vim, Sublime Text, or Emacs.
 In that case, you will need to use Gradle and `adb` on the command line.
 If Eclipse's integration with Gradle is not working for you, your options are using the command line or migrating to Android Studio.

-Whatever you use, just make sure Gradle and the new project structure remain as the default way of building the application, and avoid adding your editor-specific configuration files to the version control system.
+Whatever you use, just make sure Gradle and the new project structure remain as the official way of building the application, and avoid adding your editor-specific configuration files to the version control system.
 For instance, avoid adding an Ant build.xml file.
 Especially don't forget to keep `build.gradle` up-to-date and functioning if you are changing build configurations in Ant.

 ### Libraries